maxcan7/maxML/README.md

 ## Pipeline

-The project utilizes scikit-learn pipelines to streamline the preprocessing and modeling steps.
+The project utilizes scikit-learn Pipelines to streamline the preprocessing and modeling steps.
 The pipeline includes:

 * Imputation of missing values
 * Encoding of categorical features